Understanding Legionella

 Frequently Asked Questions

-How often should a Legionella Risk Assessment be done?
+How often should a Legionella Risk Assessment be reviewed?

 Is a Legionella Risk Assessment a legal requirement?